envision-projects/envision-projects.github.io/content/tutorials/finite-element-analysis-solidworks.md

 ![](https://lh4.googleusercontent.com/0GN2qjuOj4lCGATTZM61Ewnuwd_quA5pj2x67gmUV4YvbYklVjuzKo6aZli58wmbJfwCwvBL-S-kI1ga1EEMeBfHY-lI9hRDrb481sutOgCYUCwQ74bitMpUKrDpPw-nURULDJyY7CNzqfj-vWr0cEk)

-In the Study menu ensure that you check the Static box under General Simulation and click the green checkmark.
+In the Study, menu ensure that you check the Static box under General Simulation and click the green checkmark.

 ![](https://lh3.googleusercontent.com/b9Y2Xu9aA7dk9gWkKjMaiX_nutemr8ddq2X2068OClq-dFGdNLzBb9VMb4To8l5EimVI9CKQzu_90_ummgCapXs5lmwrRLRfmjEFIPxACc0Us1QswW7X_CJCfQZS0ggiwnnfFv-LQS76tSU31Lgt-fI)

-**2.2 Applying Materials**
+## **2.2 Applying Materials**

 After you have made a new Study, click on Apply Material at the top of the screen.

 ![](https://lh4.googleusercontent.com/zSi6U9aRwSlvVJFQMw7iM2uQNonMtzAJraayegJddAAil3_uXPkcx3TjP89H3pXCu_ZskB89CQ1U6WJTHhwvYCDWXY6wMauu53W9wYE_h8GQ6txMt6e_1CYO2TDGAFPFEgM9dIzqRwk6z_oPrc18j9k)

-For this tutorial we will be using 1023 Carbon Steel.
+For this tutorial. we will be using 1023 Carbon Steel.
 Be aware that most materials you will ever need to analyze will be in this material library, however, you can add your own material be clicking the “Add…” button.
 When you’re done click “Apply”, this may slightly change the appearance of the material.

 ![](https://lh3.googleusercontent.com/C0ATIT9UEox8L_k3RD7ApQWVRff7Fl5Oe-T8z2fkVV9NRFSN89unKHkO1UTVeflGaOQbDUe9irVtKdii08MUgpSBDEFi7rY2MjnzMvgwIPDyjk6HcefPwiuWmUVRjQEVtTZ2_scP7G2px9RvFjSC5pU)